 I am now ‘officially’ taking a break from bookbinding and client commissions.
 Most likely I won’t be returning to sculptural artist’s books in the near future either, as I will be dedicating my time to other creative endeavours.
 Although I believe that whatever I do, it will always have a certain bookishness to it.
 Just sometimes one has to clear the mind for a clean break so as not to disperse one’s energy too far and wide.

-This also means I won’t be making further updates to this website.
-From the communications I receive via email, the visual archives of my work here may provide a good resource for many, so I will keep the galleries online for reference.
+This also means I will be making some changes to this website.
+From the communications I receive via email, the visual archives of my bookbinding and book art here may provide a good resource for many, so I will keep the galleries online for reference.